How a 7/6 ARM works

-A 7/6 ARM is a home loan with a seven-year fixed interest rate.
-Monthly mortgage payments will be the same for the first seven years, allowing you to plan your home expenses without any surprises or changes.
-When the initial seven-year period ends, the interest rate will then change every six months, affecting your monthly mortgage payment and what you owe.
-A mortgage payment could increase or decrease based on the current market rates.
+Your monthly mortgage payments will be the same for the first seven years, allowing you to plan your home expenses without any surprises or changes.
+When the initial seven-year period ends, the interest rate will change every six months, which changes your monthly mortgage payment and what you owe.
+Your mortgage payment could increase or decrease based on the current market rates.

 Adjustment interval

-Rate caps
+Rate caps and limits

 Who is a 7/6 ARM best for?

-Homebuyers who plan to refinance or sell may be a good candidate for this type of mortgage.
-"A seven-year ARM is a great product for anyone looking to take a mortgage today as the rate is lower than a 30-year fixed rate,” said Melissa Cohn, regional vice president at William Raveis Mortgage, which can “save a borrower money in the next year or two as they wait for rates to drop and get the opportunity to refinance into a fixed rate or longer-term adjustable at much lower rates."
+“A seven-year ARM is a great product for anyone looking to [get] a mortgage today as the rate is lower than a 30-year fixed rate,” said Melissa Cohn, regional vice president at William Raveis Mortgage.

-Pros and cons of a 7/6 ARM
+Pros and cons of 7/6 ARMs

 Pros